Smithsonian/ngehtutil/README.md

     total, new = calculate_operating_costs(cost_config, stations, cost_constants)
     # returns a pandas series containing only the operating costs for stations.
 Total is for all of
     # the stations; new only includes stations for which a dish must be built.

+---

+# Versioning scheme

+ngehtutil uses a semantic versioning as described [here](https://semver.org/): MAJOR.MINOR.PATCH.
+We use [tbump](https://pypi.org/project/tbump/) to manage this. `tbump X.Y.Z` will do the following:

+- change the version hardcoded in version.py
+- commit the change
+- create a new tag called 'vX.Y.Z'
+- push to github

+The [github repository](https://github.com/Smithsonian/ngehtutil) has an action that detects a new tag.
+This action will push the new version of the code to [pypi](https://pypi.org/project/ngehtutil/) where it can be installed using pip.

+From within any code that imports ngehtutil, the current version can be accessed at ngehtutil.version.VERSION .